 DUI is a serious offense in Florida, and it can have devastating consequences.
 The penalties for DUI vary depending on the blood alcohol content (BAC) and the number of prior DUI convictions.
 For example, a first-time DUI offense with a BAC of .08 or higher can result in a fine of up to $1,000, a jail sentence of up to six months, and a driver’s license suspension of up to one year.
 Repeat DUI offenders face increasingly severe penalties, including longer jail sentences and mandatory alcohol treatment programs.
 In addition to the legal consequences, DUI can also lead to serious injuries or death, as well as significant financial costs.

-Baca Juga : Knoxville Criminal Lawyer: Your Guide to Legal Defense
+Baca Juga : Clearwater Criminal Lawyer: Your Legal Advocate

 Drug Possession